PavanRangani/docs/docs/prd/investments/trade-logs.md

   - Family
   - Legal entity
 - `From` & `To` is Date range control.
-- `Legal entities` dropdown only shows legal entities for which investment is enabled & for which investment data exists
+- `Legal entities` dropdown only shows legal entities for which `Active` button is enabled & for which trade logs data exists
 - `Family` dropdown only shows families of available `Legal entities`
 - When Family is changed, Legal entities dropdown will be reset
 - When any filter is applied, shows a `RESET` button to reset filter to default state